sergey1tovstogan/bsg-demo-platform/docs/TROUBLESHOOTING.md

 2. Click on the latest "Deploy to Azure App Service" run
 3. Check for any errors in the workflow steps
 4. Verify all steps completed successfully

+## AKS Namespace Discovery Issues

+### Issue: "No namespaces found" in Azure App Service

+**Problem**: AKS namespace discovery works locally but shows "No namespaces found" when deployed to Azure App Service.

+**Root Cause**:
+- The AKS service uses `kubectl` and Azure CLI (`az aks get-credentials`) to retrieve namespaces
+- `kubectl` and Azure CLI are not installed in Azure App Service by default
+- The code needs to be updated to use the Kubernetes Python client library instead

+**Current Status**:
+- ✅ **Local Development**: Works because `kubectl` and Azure CLI are installed
+- ❌ **Azure App Service**: Fails because `kubectl` is not available

+**Solutions**:

+#### Option 1: Install kubectl in Azure App Service (Temporary Workaround)

+1. **Add a startup script** to install `kubectl`:
+   - Create a script that downloads and installs `kubectl`
+   - Add it to the App Service startup command
+   - This is a temporary workaround and not recommended for production

+#### Option 2: Use Kubernetes Python Client (Recommended - Future Fix)

+The code should be updated to:
+1. Use `azure.mgmt.containerservice` to get cluster admin credentials
+2. Use `kubernetes` Python client library to query the cluster API directly
+3. This eliminates the need for `kubectl` and Azure CLI

+**Required Permissions**:
+- Managed Identity needs "Azure Kubernetes Service Cluster User Role" on each AKS cluster
+- Or "Azure Kubernetes Service Cluster Admin Role" for admin access

+**Current Workaround**:
+- Namespace discovery will not work in Azure App Service until the code is updated
+- You can still analyze Azure resources (App Services, Storage Accounts, etc.)
+- AKS pods will not be discovered automatically

 ## Common Issues